 BOARD OF DIRECTORS & KEY MANAGERIAL PERSONNEL

-Except as stated above there is no change in the key managerial personnel during theyear.
+There is no change in the key managerial personnel during the year.

 Policy on directors' appointment and remuneration and other details

-The Company's policy on directors' appointment and remuneration and other mattersprovided in section 178(3) of the Act have been disclosed in the corporate governancereport which forms part of the directors' report.
+The Company's policy on directors' appointment and remuneration and other mattersprovided in section 178(3) of the Act have been disclosed in the corporate governancereport which forms part of this report.

 Number of board meetings during the year

-During the year 6 meetings of the board were held the details of which form part ofthe report on corporate governance.
+During the year six meetings of the board were held the details of which form part ofthe report on corporate governance.